 Before Using the Running Watch!

-A lot many people get excited and take their new gadget for test as soon as they receive it.
+A lot many people get excited and take their new gadget for the test as soon as they receive it.
 Most of them don’t even bother to read the preliminary text.
 Similar is the case when someone gets a new running watch.
 Many people, immediately after getting them head for a lap, but this practice may cause errors or permanent damage to your device.
 The errors may include that the data displayed is not accurate and thus will hamper your training program.

 It is surprising, that majority of the people don’t read the manual before they start playing with their running watch or head off for a practice.
-Reading the manual helps you in getting the most out of your device and makes it to work properly.
+Reading the manual helps you in getting the most out of your device and makes it work properly.

 Before you take your watch for a spin, charge it.
 The watch may be working but it is not fully charged and this means that it will run out before you even complete your exercise.